mietek/pol/README.md

 A block that contains text (I mean text to be read and executed by your program) contains one long character string.
 If the first word contains control information, it starts in the second word and extends until a particular word marks the end (perhaps ;S).
 This end word is important because it is inconvenient to have the input routine test for end-of-block.
 You quickly learn not to leave that word out.

 A block that contains text should have a special name, for you will be using it often in conversation.
-I have called such blocks SHEETs—since the text filled a sheet of paper—and SCREENs—since the text filled the screen of a scope.
-Define the word READ to save the input address, the block and character position of the next character to be scanned, on the return stack; and reset the input pointer to the block on the stack and the first character position.
+I have called such blocks `SHEET`s—since the text filled a sheet of paper—and `SCREEN`s—since the text filled the screen of a scope.
+Define the word `READ` to save the input address, the block and character position of the next character to be scanned, on the return stack; and reset the input pointer to the block on the stack and the first character position.
 Define the word ;S to restore the original input pointer.
 Very simply you can have your program read block 123:

     123 READ